Vabolos/FunStick-mcplugin/README.md

 ## Usage

-- Obtain the "funstick" in-game by renaming a stick to "funstick" using an anvil.
+- Obtain the "funstick" in-game by renaming a blazerod to "funstick" using an anvil.
 - Hold the "funstick" in your hand and hit any surface to spawn a random-colored sheep.

 ## Commands